sagarbaver/Clean-Code-Notes/README.md

 **D**riven
 **D**evelopment

+As the code rots, it becomes rigid, fragile, and immobile.
+A change requires an update at many places increasing the risk of breaking the logic.
+Debugging becomes complicates, estimates grow, tempers mount, and fear dominates.

+If we attempt a big clean up, it is hard and froth with risks.
+We're more likely to introduce subtle bugs, race conditions, or data corruption.

+> We can't clean code until we eliminate the fear of change.

 ### The Three Laws of TDD

 - **First Law** You may not write production code until you have written a failing unit test.